Sam-Hedges/Sam-Hedges.github.io/docs/_projects/(14) Endless-Runner.md

 ### Enumerations and Flags

-The script introduces a `TileFace` enum decorated with the `[Flags]` attribute, allowing bitwise operations for multiple face selections:
+The `TileFace` enum decorated with the `[Flags]` attribute, allows for bitwise operations for multiple face selections:

 ```csharp
 [Flags]